SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/rules/rule.md

 #### errors

-* 201 (Not found in the database) – if rule is not exists or owned by other user.
+* 201 - Not found in the database – if rule is not exists or owned by other user.
-* 204 (Entity not found) – when new associated zone is not exists.
+* 204 - Entity not found – when new associated zone is not exists.